 It may seem difficult to have private conversations at the moment, especially if you are trapped in a house with your abuser.
 However, the relaxations of government restrictions in May and June have increased your opportunity to leave the home.
 Make sure that you make full use of this time, and take the moment of privacy to call others for help and support.

 - If you are suffering or at risk of suffering domestic abuse

-One of the exceptions to the old ‘Stay at Home’ rule was being able to leave the house where necessary to avoid or escape risk of injury or harm, and this remains the case with the new Stay Alert rules: This includes those suffering or at risk of suffering from domestic abuse.
+One of the exceptions to the old ‘stay at home’ rule was being able to leave the house where necessary to avoid or escape risk of injury or harm, and this remains the case with the new lockdown rules: This includes those suffering or at risk of suffering from domestic abuse.
 If you have someone else you can stay with during this time, we suggest that you make any necessary arrangements to move as soon as possible.
 If this is not practical or feasible, check whether your local refuge center is open and if it has capacity, as they may be able to offer immediate housing support.